-The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.
+The fund's investment objective is to achieve the highest possible return.
+Income is reinvested in the fund or distributed in accordance with the table below.

 Investment strategy

 The Company acquires and sells the assets permitted under the KAGB and the Terms and Conditions of Investment in accordance with its assessment of economic and capital market conditions and of future prospects on the stock exchanges.